Best Of, Itinerary, Japan, Kanto

 I think it’s totally worth the detour.
 You’ll get to see a white torii gate called Hakuryu shrine.
 As you’ll notice by now, torii gates are usually painted in the red vermillion color you’ll see everywhere in Hakone, so this white one is rare.

-Hakone Kuzuryu Forest
+Hakone Travel Guide - Hakone Kuzuryu Forest

-Hakuryu Shrine at Hakone Kuzuryu Forest
+White Torii in Hakone Kuzuryu Forest

 There is also a lesser-known torii over water at Kuzuryu Shrine.
 Unlike the one at the Hakone shrine, this torii is smaller and properly IN the water!

-Hakone Lake Ashi
+Hakone Travel Guide - Lake Ashi

 Floating torii at Kuzuryū Shrine as seen from Lake Ashi cruise